Fhilb/RescueLaneClipper/README.md

 #### Implementing tusd as a service:
 To autostart tus/tusd whenever the Raspberry Pi boots, we use systemd.
-- Get into the correct directory: `cd /etc/systemd/system/`
+- Change into the correct directory: `cd /etc/systemd/system/`
 - Create a new file: `sudo nano tusd.service`
 - Add the following lines to the file (change the port to your own!):
 ```